DaTebe/destroyclaims/docs/std-extensions.md

 > 🛎️ This is a `destroyContacts` and `destroyConditions` extension

+> 🧬 v1.0.0

 This extension describes a natural or legal person.
-The extension can be used to model contacts.
+It can be used to model a contact for the Destroy Claim itself or any other part of it.
+Furthermore, the extension can be used in Destroy Conditions.
-Furthermore, the extension can be used in conditions to model executors.
+There, the extension can be used to model that data should only be deleted by certain persons.

+> 💡 If a DCA needs to support this extension as Destroy Condition, it must be assigned to one or more agents.
+> For example, John Doe has an employee laptop.
+> On login the DCA will automatically be assigned to John.
+> If a Destroy Claim then contains a condition that references John Doe, the DCA can respond accordingly.
+> If a DCA is running on a server, you may statically assign an agent.

 |field name|required|description|type|example|
 |---|---|---|---|---|